mit-submit/submit-users-guide/FAQ.md

 Users who work on CMS, LHCb, Clas12 experiments are guaranteed space in Tier2 storage as those experiments made contributations to the hardware.
 Other LNS or CTP groups could have space allocated even though it would be limited to a couple of terabytes.

-First you need to obtain a grid ceretificate either through your own experiment or collaboration or obtaine one from OSG as described [here](https://opensciencegrid.org/docs/security/user-certs/)
+First you need to obtain a grid ceretificate either through your own experiment/collaboration, or obtain one from OSG as described [here](https://opensciencegrid.org/docs/security/user-certs/)
 There are only certain authorities that issue grid certificates, but MIT is not one of them.
 If you see something like this as an output of voms-proxy-info command